lebalz/ofi-api/README.md

 #### WSL2: `Can't verify jwt token`

-Probably because wsl messes up eith the time zone when waking up from sleep mode. --> Sync the time zone with windows
+Probably because wsl messes up with the time zone when waking up from sleep mode. --> Sync the time zone with windows

 ```bash
 sudo hwclock -s